trevisanj/pinga/README.md

 ## Contents

 ```
- handson: sketchbook for hands-on session (see below)
+ handson: sketchbook for hands-on tutorial (see below)
     bank: image bank (see below)
    faces: hands-on solution
 sketches: another "species" using the same interactive GA engine